-- Add 1/2 cup of water to the dish and then microwave the squash for 15 to 20 minutes.
-The squash will be done when you can pierce the fruit with a fork.
-The fork should pierce the squash easily.
+- Place the squash cut side down in a microwave-safe baking dish.
+Add 1/2 cup water to the dish and microwave the squash for 15 to 20 minutes.
+The squash will be done when you can easily pierce it with a fork.

 - Set your oven to broil.